andrastantos/brew/docs/cpu/isa_details.rst

 If the *logic* types of the two operands are not compatible, an :code:`exc_type` exception is raised.

-The result type is determined by the type of $rA for operations with two register-operand or by the type of the single register-operand if only one exists.
+The result type is determined by the type of :code:`$rA` for operations with two register-operand or by the type of the single register-operand if only one exists.

 .. note:: the result type determination is asymmetrical in this case.
 This allows for lane-prediction operations (:code:`$rD <- $rA & $rB`; :code:`$rD <- $rA & ~$rB`) to maintain the result type, however they create some unintuitive behavior when the type of $rA is scalar and $rB is vector.
 In those cases $rA gets broadcast and executed as vector operation, but then all but the first 32 bit of the result gets discarded.